xta0/xta0.me/_posts/2024-11-23-GenAI-LLM-Training.md

 ### Sequence-to-Sequence Model

-The final variation of the transformer model is the sequence-to-sequence model that uses both the encoder and decoder parts off the original transformer architecture.
+The final variation of the transformer model is the sequence-to-sequence model that uses both the encoder and decoder parts of the original transformer architecture.

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2024/llm-25.png">